Getting Started

 git@github.com:styrene-lab/codex-demo-vault.git - Branch:

-Vault structure
+Notebook structure

-A Codex vault is just a folder:
+A Codex notebook is just a folder:

 .codex/

-config.toml # vault settings
+config.toml # settings

 templates/ # note templates